It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 For a case study, look no further than former comic relief and current Guardian of the Galaxy Chris Pratt:

-Pratt famously got in superhero shape for his role in Guardians, and there’s no denying that the extra muscle he packed on (and the square jaw that was apparently hiding under Andy Dwyer’s baby fat) is what helped propel him into leading-man status.
+Pratt famously got in superhero shape for his role in Guardians, and there’s no denying that his newly athletic body is what helped propel him into leading-man status.

 But once he was there, Hollywood stylists apparently let him in on the eyebrow secret.